Hurricane Florence could be the strongest storm to hit the East Coast in 14 years

 — Nicholas Humphrey (@NTH_met) September 10, 2018

 States are already preparing for the storm with evacuation orders and states of emergency.
 Several islands in North Carolina’s Outer Banks have already issued evacuation orders, and officials in Dare County, which encompasses several islands off of the North Carolina coast, urged residents to leave by Tuesday morning.
-“We do know that we’re in the bull’s-eye,” Gov. Roy Cooper said Monday in comments reported by the Washington Post.
+“We do know that we’re in the bullseye,” Gov. Roy Cooper said Monday in comments reported by the Washington Post.
 In a news conference over the weekend, South Carolina Gov. Henry McMaster asked President Donald Trump to issue a federal emergency declaration, which would let the state be reimbursed for hurricane-related costs by the Federal Emergency Management Agency.

 On Monday afternoon, Trump tweeted a message of support.